 The reader is reminded that this item has never been much of a priority for the CICM examiners and will probably never appear in any of the exam papers.
 Reading more widely about this topic, therefore, would be an act of selfindulgence for the exam candidate, as indeed was the act of writing about it for the author.
 From this it follows that anybody who wants to read more would not be limited by the time constraints of exam preparation, and would be interested in a lot of detail from a recreational perspective, in the same spirit of vague curiosity with which one might watch a nature documentary.
 For these weirdos, the best reference would probably be Alan Finklestein's Water Movement Through Lipid Bilayers, Pores and Plasma Membranes: Theory and Reality (1987), a multi-volume monograph which is excellent, but which - as far as the author is able to establish - is only available on the shelves of large university libraries.

 Water is not supposed to be lipid-soluble, and a lipid layer should be an absolute barrier to its passage.
 If not completely impermeable, the basic phospholipid palisade that makes up the cell membrane is supposed to be pretty tight: on its own, it probably has a permeability of around 1µm/s, according to some artificial membranes created and tested by Cass & Finkelstein (1967).
 Still, a surprisingly large amount of net water movement seems to occur between the intracellular and extracellular compartments.
 The main reason for this can be discerned from the most basic principles that govern diffusion.
 Consider:

-Thus, even with very poor lipid solubility, water is able to diffuse through the membrane, because there is so much water and there is so much membrane.
+Thus, even with very poor lipid solubility, a large amount of water is able to diffuse through the membrane, because there is so much water and there is so much membrane.